 But for many large and small businesses, starting a business blog is intimidating.
 There are so many different platforms, software add-ons, and tools for consideration that you don’t have time to learn all of them or fear picking the wrong tool for your needs.

 If you’re starting a business blog or revisiting your business blog, there are great tools and resources to help motivate and make your blogging life easier and more productive.
-We’ve gone ahead and provided a comprehensive list of tools to get your blogging started or back on track–including related articles about each tool if you want to learn more.
+We’ve gone ahead and provided a comprehensive list of tools to jumpstart your blogging writing process or get back on track–including related articles about each tool if you want to learn more.

 Best Blogging Platform